LeivoSepp/Paradox-Spectra-1738-SerialOutput/README.md

 ## <div align=center>Bytes 3 and 4: Clock</div>

 One of the challenging reverse engineering task was to figure out how the clock is working.

-#### Two bytes for a clock

-These two bytes has to be a clock but I didn't know how?

-Byte1 : Byte2 = 0000 0000 : 0000 0000

 #### Algorithm